hirannor/phoenix-bundle/README.md

 Run the following maven command **mvn install -Pdbbootstrap, build-and-copy-angular-frontend** to initialize the database and to build and copy the angular UI to spring boot's static folder

-When the build is done run the following maven command **mvn spring-boot:run -Dspring-boot.run.profiles=production** in **phoenix-bundle/phoenix-web/** artifact
+When the build is done run the following maven command **mvn spring-boot:run** in **phoenix-bundle/phoenix-web/** artifact

 ## Application URL